billhong6981/holberton-system_engineering-devops/README.md

 19-AZ--a script that Replace all characters A and c from input to Z and e respectively.
 20-hiago--a script that removes all letters c and C from input.
 21-reverse--a script that reverse its input.
+22-users_and_homes--a script that displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file.